osofem/bigarith.js/documentation/compareabs.md

 ### Return value
 #### method function - {integer}
-<code>-1</code> if absolute value of BigArith object is less to absolute value of n, <code>0</code> if absolute value of BigArith object is equal to absolute value of n, <code>1</code> if absolute value of BigArith object is greater than absolute value of n
+<code>-1</code> if absolute value of BigArith object is less than absolute value of n, <code>0</code> if absolute value of BigArith object is equal to absolute value of n, <code>1</code> if absolute value of BigArith object is greater than absolute value of n

 #### static method function - {integer}
-<code>-1</code> if absolute value of a is less to absolute value of b, <code>0</code> if absolute value of a is equal to absolute value of b, <code>1</code> if absolute value of a is greater than absolute value of b.
+<code>-1</code> if absolute value of a is less than absolute value of b, <code>0</code> if absolute value of a is equal to absolute value of b, <code>1</code> if absolute value of a is greater than absolute value of b.

 ##### Description
 There are two functions which could be used, the *method function*, and the *static method function*.
 The method function takes one parameter (n) and returns an integer indicating whether absolute value of object is lesser, equals or greater than absolute value of n.

 The static method function takes two parameters (a, b) and is always used as <code>BigArith.compareAbs()</code>.
 It returns an integer indicating whether absolute value of a is lesser, equals or greater than absolute value of b.

-If the parameters are numbers, it should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.
+> Any number parameter (that is not strings of digits or a BigArith), it should be between the <code>Number.MIN_SAFE_INTEGER</code> and <code>Number.MAX_SAFE_INTEGER</code> limits.

 * <code>-1</code> : BigArith object absolute value < n absolute value or a absolute value < b absolute value.
 * <code>0</code> : BigArith object absolute value == n absolute value or a absolute value == b absolute value.
 * <code>1</code> : BigArith object absolute value > n absolute value or a absolute value > b absolute value.

 ### Examples
+> In the server-side, always remember to add the line `var BigArith = require('bigarith.js');` and every other thing remains the same in both server-side and client-side code.

 #### Using method function

 ```javascript